NeverminedDE/docker-filebot/README.md

 Where `CONTAINER` is the ID or the name of the container used during its creation (e.g. `crashplan-pro`).

-## License

-FileBot supports a cross-platform custom license model, which means that a license can be purchased and then be used on all the buyer's machines.

-While FileBot can be used/evaluated without a license, certain features, like renaming files, won't work without one.

-A license can be purchased at https://www.filebot.net/purchase.html.

-### Installing a License

-Once purchased, the license file received via email can be saved on the host, into the configuration directory of the container (i.e. in the directory mapped to `/config`).

-Then, start or restart the container to have it automatically installed.

-**NOTE**: The license file is expected to have a `.psm` extension.

-### Donation Supported Version

-In the past, FileBot was donation supported, meaning that the author was expecting users to donate an arbitrary amount of money if they like and use the software.

-The last version of FileBot supporting this model is `4.7.9`.
-This version is implemented in container image version `1.0.2`.

-To revert to this version, create the container by using `jlesage/filebot:v1.0.2` as the image name.

-**NOTE**: While no license is required to use this version, it is no longer supported and maintained by the author of FileBot.

 ## Automated Media Center (AMC)

 This container supports the FileBot's